 What is Perchloric acid?

-HClO4 is is a chlorine oxoacid with chemical name Perchloric acid.
+HClO4 is a chlorine oxoacid with chemical name Perchloric acid.
 It is also called Hyperchloric acid (HClO4) or hydroxidotrioxidochlorine.
-Between 50% -72% acid is a clear odorless colorless aqueous solution.
+Between 50% -72% acid is a clear odourless colourless aqueous solution.
 It is corrosive to tissue and metals.
 When closed containers are exposed to heat for a long duration can rupture violently.

 Properties of Perchloric acid – HClO4